Tax Season 2023: Do senior citizens on Social Security have to file taxes?

 Social Security retirement benefits are the most widely used form of federal financial relief but many recipients are unsure about the tax implications.

-But with tax season now here, many are asking whether seniors who receive Social Security payments need to file a tax return.
+But with tax season well underway many are asking whether seniors who receive Social Security payments need to file a tax return.

 In short, senior citizens are largely subject to the same tax requirements as other adults.
 There is no age at which you no longer have to submit a tax return and most senior citizens do need to file taxes every year.